watertap-org/watertap-reflo/docs/technical_reference/unit_models/energy_models/thermal_energy_storage.rst

 Model Structure
 ---------------

 This TES model consists of 4 StateBlocks (as 4 Ports in parenthesis below).
-Two state blocks connect to the the external heat exchanger which adds heat to the TES and two ports connect to the process side and provide heat to the treatment process.
+Two ports connect to the the external heat exchanger which adds heat to the TES and two ports connect to the process side and provide heat to the treatment process.